mhulse/jquery-ion/README.md

 <script src="jquery.ion.min.js"></script>
 ```

-Next, ion can be instantiated like so:
+Next, Ion can be instantiated like so:

 ```html
 <script>